 The Bulletin is also published three times a year.
 It carries reports on the Association's activities and future events.
 It gives details of meetings at national and local level.

-In order to remember those who died in the Great War, the Association:
+To remember those who died in the Great War, the Association:

 - meets in Whitehall at 11 o'clock on Armistice Day for wreaths to be laid at the Cenotaph